Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 </ul>

 ## Editor Window Guide
-BVH Options Description -
+TrueTrace Options Description -
 <ul>
   <li>Build Aggregated BVH(Recommended to do any time you change objects in edit mode)- Allows you to pre-build objects BVH's before running so you dont have to wait every time you go into play mode for it to build.</li>
-  <li>Clear Parent Data - Clears the data stored in parent GameObjects, allowing you to actually click them without lagging, and for you to save the scene(but will then require the BVH to be rebuilt)</li>
+  <li>Clear Parent Data - Clears the data stored in parent GameObjects, allowing you to actually click them without lagging</li>
-  <li>Take Screenshot - Takes a screenshot to Assets/ScreenShots folder(Will be created if missing)</li>
+  <li>Take Screenshot - Takes a screenshot to the path under "Functionality Settings" in the TrueTrace options</li>
   <li>Auto Assign Scripts - Assigns all required scripts to all objects under the Scene GameObject, best way to add objects</li>
   <li>Make All Static - Utility button that takes all objects in the scene and puts them under one parent object, not recommended for general use</li>
   <li>Force Instances - Looks at all meshes in the scene, sees what objects have the same meshes, and makes them into instances, keep in mind instances use the same material and textures</li>